Updated March 19, 2021

 Why is Shadow Work Important?

-I believe shadow work is one of the most important acts of self-love we can do for ourselves.
+I believe shadow work is one of the most important acts of self-love you can do for yourself.
 When you have the courage to fully face every single part of yourself, even the ones you deem “unacceptable”, you have given yourself the opportunity for massive expansion.
 You no longer have to compartmentalize your personas, worrying about bringing out the “right” one depending on who you are with.
 As you work with yourself, both your light and dark shadows lose their hold over you.
 You begin to grow and embrace who you truly are.

 As a result, you will experience: